CGuard: Efficient Spatial Safety for C

 Pointer-based approaches track the bounds of sub-objects and can detect sub-object overflows.
 Even with hardware support \cite{hardbound,MPX}, these approaches incur high CPU and memory overheads because they need to store and update bounds information for every pointer.
 Oleksenko et al. \cite{oleksenko2018intel} have reported around 75\% CPU and 125\% memory overheads for SPEC benchmarks for the Intel MPX \cite{MPX} implementation of the ICC compiler.

-In object-based approaches, spatial safety checks ensure that the memory access using a pointer is within the heap/stack/ global allocation bounds.
-These approaches have low memory overheads because they don't need to store the bounds for every pointer.
+In object-based approaches, spatial safety checks ensure that the memory access using a pointer is within the heap/stack/global allocation bounds.
+These approaches have low memory overheads because they do not need to store the bounds for every pointer.
 Finding the base or limit of an object using a pointer is challenging because the pointer can be an internal address of an object.
 Initial approaches \cite{joneskelly,CRED,CRED++} used a splay-tree-based lookup to check if the pointer points to a location within object bounds.
-For efficiency, later works \cite{Baggy,ParicheckAlloc,LFPCC,LFPNDSS} enforced spatial safety at loose allocation bounds rather than the actual allocation bounds.
+For efficiency, later works \cite{Baggy,ParicheckAlloc,LFPCC,LFPNDSS} enforced spatial safety at loose (or imprecise) allocation bounds rather than the actual allocation bounds.
 These works pad the actual allocation size to satisfy an alignment property and keep track of alignment instead of the actual allocation size.
-Figure~\ref{fig:baggy} shows the object layout in these approaches.
 An important drawback of these approaches is that they allow applications to access the padded area that is not within the actual bounds of the objects.